IFS4205-TraceIT/ansible-management/README.md

 2) Save the unseal key **offline** outputted from step 1.

-3) Save the initial root token as:
+3) Save the initial root token to `Github Action` secrets as:
     * `VAULT_TOKEN_DEV` if you are deploying in the `dev` environment
     * `VAULT_TOKEN_PROD` if you are deploying in the `prod` environment